digitaldreamer/blinkhealth/README.md

 ## Simulate Game (deprecated)

-NOTE: changes were made to the endpoints play.sh calls You can simulate playing a game with `play.sh`:
+NOTE: changes were made to the endpoints so play won't work until it's updated

+You can simulate playing a game with `play.sh`:

 ```